Derived $\ell$-adic zeta functions: The General Approach, by example

-We refer to $\Zeta$ as the \emph{derived $\ell$-adic zeta function}.
-The results of Almkvist \cite{almkvist_3} and Grayson \cite{Gr79} imply the following corollary. \begin{corollary} Let $k$ be a field, $k^s$ a separable closure, $\ell\neq \characteristic(k)$ a prime, and $g\in\Gal(k^s/k)$ any element.
-Then the assignment
+Granting the statement of Theorem~\ref{thm:main}, we can similarly deduce the following generalization of Corollary~\ref{cor:HWzeta}. \begin{corollary} Let $k$ be a field, $k^s$ a separable closure, $\ell\neq \characteristic(k)$ a prime, and $g\in\Gal(k^s/k)$ any element.
+Then the strict model of Theorem~\ref{thm:main} determines a contractible space of maps of $K$-theory spectra